gabrielcedran/typescript-fundamentals/README.md

   this.disabled = true; // all properties from the button element are now available and we have type safety }

-// Now we would have to bind the expected parameter with the function or use the call function to provide the correct this scope
+// Now we would have to bind the expected parameter with the function or use the call function to provide the correct this scope (or apply)

 const myButton = document.getElementsByTagName("button")[0];
 myClickHandler.call(myButton, new Event("click"))